d12frosted/elpa-mirror/gnu/fontaine-readme.txt

   The command `fontaine-set-face-font' prompts with completion for a face and then asks the user to specify the value of the relevant properties.
+Preferred font families can be defined in the user option `fontaine-font-families', otherwise Fontaine will try to find suitable options among the fonts installed on the system (not always reliable, depending on the Emacs build and environment it runs in).
 The list of faces to choose from is the same as that implied by the `fontaine-presets'.
 Properties to change and their respective values will depend on the face.
 For example, the `default' face requires a natural number for its height attribute, whereas every other face needs a floating point (understood as a multiple of the default height).
 This command is for interactive use only and is supposed to be used for previewing certain styles before eventually codifying them as presets.

-  Changing the `bold' and `italic' faces only has a noticeable effect if the underlying does not hardcode a weight and slant but inherits from those faces instead (e.g. the `modus-themes').
+  Changing the `bold' and `italic' faces only has a noticeable effect if the underlying theme does not hardcode a weight and slant but inherits from those faces instead (e.g. the `modus-themes').

+  The latest value of `fontaine-set-preset' is stored in a file whose location is defined in `fontaine-latest-state-file'.
+Saving is done by the `fontaine-store-latest-preset' function, which should be assigned to a hook (e.g. `kill-emacs-hook').
+To restore that value, the user can call the function `fontaine-restore-latest-preset' (such as by adding it to their init file).

   As for the name of this package, it is the French word for “fountain” which, in turn, is what the font or source is.
 However, I will not